Have you ever misplaced something you not only wanted to find . . . but you had to find.

 As believers, our deliverance has never come from Egypt (the world financial system) and it never will.

 There are way too many believers who are looking to someone other than the Lord for their financial deliverance.

 That’s definitely misplaced trust.
 Who should we trust?
 The answer is simple.

-In God We Trust is more than a saying our American currency.
+In God We Trust is more than a saying on our American currency.
 It’s the essence of life.

-The only way. . .let me put those words again for added emphasis. . .THE ONLY WAY for you to be protected in the current financial crisis. . .is for “IN GOD WE TRUST” to become a way of life for you.
+The only way. . .let me put those words again for added emphasis. . .THE ONLY WAY for you to be protected in the current pandemic crisis. . .is for “IN GOD WE TRUST” to become a way of life for you.

 One more thing, as Woodrow Kroll said:

 “If God was faithful to you yesterday, you have reason to trust him for tomorrow.”

 According to dictionary.com the word confidence is defined as: